-Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.

-Focus is placed on the mathematical proficiencies of Mastery of concepts and Mathematical Growth.
-The use of Information Technology to enforce concepts embedded across the Year 7 curriculum.
+Students develop mathematical understandings in the areas of Number, Algebra, Measurement, Space, Statistics and Probability.
+Focus is placed on the mathematical capabilities of developing Problem solving, Developing understanding, Fluency and flexibility and Reasoning.
+The use of Information Technology to enforce concepts is embedded across the Year 7 curriculum.